Oliver Sørensen: Loan spells

-In the first half part of the 2020-21 season, Sørensen continued to train with the first team but did only play for the U19s.
+In the first half part of the 2020–21 season, Sørensen continued to train with the first team but did only play for the U19s.
 To gain some more experience, Sørensen was on 26 January 2020 loaned out to Midtjylland affiliate club, Danish 1st Division-side FC Fredericia, for the rest of the season.
 Sørensen had a good spell at Fredericia, where he played 11 games and scored one goal.
 Sørensen returned to Midtjylland for the 2021–22 season.

-On 31 March 2022, Sørensen was loaned out to Norwegian Eliteserien club HamKam until the end of the year.
-He got his debut for the club a few days later, on 2 April 2022, against Lillestrøm SK.
+On 31 March 2022, Sørensen was loaned out to Norwegian club HamKam until the end of the year.
+Two days later, he made his Eliteserien debut against Lillestrøm SK.
 However, Midtjylland decided to recall Sørensen on 16 June 2022, presumably due to lack of playing time.
 Sørensen managed to play just 275 minutes over 6 matches.

 Back at Midtjylland

-After a fantastic season where Sørensen was a big part of Midtjylland's success, winning the 2023-24 Danish Superliga title, the Dane was named FC Midtjylland's Player of the Year and Find of the Year.
+After a season where Sørensen was a big part of Midtjylland's success, winning the 2023–24 Danish Superliga title, the Dane was named FC Midtjylland's Player of the Year and Find of the Year.